How to secure your WHMCS [METHODS-EXPLAINED] 100% SECURE

-6. Enable SSL: As a billing application that handles customer data, there is often private and sensitive data passing between it and end users browsers.
-Therefore having a valid SSL Certificate that enables the use of HTTPs and encrypted communication is essential.
+6. Enable SSL: As a billing application that handles customer data, there are often private and sensitive data passing between it and end user’s browsers.
+Therefore having a valid SSL Certificate that enables the use of HTTPS and encrypted communication is essential.

-7. Password Protect Directory: As WHMCS is a billing application which handles customer data and all sensitive information passing between it and end users so it is very much essential to password protect your Directory.
+7. Password Protect Directory: As WHMCS is a billing application that handles customer data and all sensitive information passing between it and end-users so it is very much essential to password protect your Directory.

 8. Secure Configuration.php file: